dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Authentic leaders know that one of their primary jobs is 'to replace themselves.
 Mentor the next generation.

-A great leader stands behind his team when they succeed and in front of them when they fail {take the bullets}.
+A great leader stands behind his team when they succeed and in front of them when they fail (take the bullets).

 You know, sometimes all need is twenty seconds of insane courage.
 Just literally twenty seconds of just embarrassing bravery.
 And I promise you, something great will come of it.
 Matt Damon from We Bought A Zoo